llms-heart-mir/tutorial/book/part02_llm-as-a-tool/sec00-llm-zero-shot-learner.md

-# LLMs are zero-shot learners
+# LLMs are Zero-shot Learners

 The zero-shot ability of LLMs shocked people when ChatGPT was released in late 2022.
 ChatGPT is the most popular and successful example of instruction-finetuned LLMs.
 Based on its vast range of understanding in words and sentences, it responds to users' questions really well.